‘This is about peace’: Ireland recognises the state of Palestine

 Taoiseach Simon Harris said the country will join Norway and Spain in the move.

-Ireland has announced that it recognises the state of Palestine in a joint move with Norway and Spain.
+Ireland has announced its recognition of the state of Palestine in a joint move with Norway and Spain.

-Irish premier Simon Harris said the decision was taken due to Ireland’s understanding of a country’s fight for international recognition, and based on a belief in “permanent peace”.
+Irish premier Simon Harris said the decision was based on a belief in “permanent peace” and taken due to Ireland’s understanding of a country’s fight to be recognised internationally.

 The Taoiseach said that “ideally” recognition of Palestine would have been taken as part of a peace settlement in the Middle East, but said “our decision to recognise Palestine should not have to wait indefinitely”.